cccontro/contro/docs/index.md

 - How is their argumentative style characterized?
 - What kinds of attacks do they tend to favor?
 - What reasons do they put forward during argumentation?
-- What reasons are implicit in their arguments?
 - How are these reasons reflected in their view of the issue at stake?
+- What is their final opinion?
 </div>

 </section>